thoratsa/Elarus/README.md

-# Elarus: The Lightning-Fast Translator API
+# Elarus: Translation Microservice API

 Elarus is a **powerful, serverless microservice** designed for speed and efficiency.
 Built on Flask and powered by the Groq API, Elarus delivers high-quality, real-time translations with astonishingly low latency.
 It is the perfect backend for any application requiring instant, reliable language support.